NET WORTH: $2.2 billion

 MICROLENDING: One of Khosla's most famous investments was in SKS Microfinance, now called Bharat Financial Inclusion Limited, which specializes in providing microloans to poor women in India.
 Keep in mind that Khosla isn't just giving the money away—he's investing the funds in areas that he believes can turn a profit, thus giving him a continued stream of capital to invest in commercial poverty-fighting ventures.

-In 2012, he and Zillow cofounder Rich Barton bankrolled Vittana, a nonprofit attacked childhood poverty through education microloans.
+In 2012, he and Zillow co-founder Rich Barton bankrolled Vittana, a nonprofit that tackled childhood poverty through education microloans.
 The operation shut down in 2014.

 EDUCATION: Khosla and his wife Neeru founded the Amar Foundation, which supports the CK-12 Foundation, an education nonprofit co-founded by Neeru.
 CK-12 provides free customizable K-12 open educational resources.
 The foundation's tools are used by tens of thousands of schools in the United States alone.

-Khosla's impact investing has led him to be involved with green initiatives such as the Breakthrough Energy Coalition, where he's a board member, as well as the startup biofuel company KiOR, which has since been shuttered and filed for bankruptcy.
-It was also reported near the end of 2015, that Twine Health had received funds from Khosla for its work in chronic condition health coaching.
+Khosla's impact investing has led to his involvement with green initiatives such as the Breakthrough Energy Coalition, where he's a board member, as well as the startup biofuel company KiOR, which has since been shuttered and has filed for bankruptcy.
+It was also reported near the end of 2015 that Twine Health had received funds from Khosla for its work in chronic condition health coaching.